 2017 freshman admit GPA average: 3.91

-The School of Engineering will receive all essays or recommendations sent to the Office of Undergraduate Admissions.
-Please do not send additional materials to the school unless specifically requested.
+The College of Engineering will receive all essays or recommendations sent to the Office of Undergraduate Admissions.
+Please do not send additional materials to the college unless specifically requested.

 High school credits